Sherkar/bookcompass-ai/README.md

 1. Create a new repo at https://github.com/new
    - Name: bookcompass-ai
    - Visibility: Public or Private
-   - Do NOT initialize with README (you already have one)
+   - Do NOT initialize with README ( I already have one)

-2. In your terminal, navigate into your project folder:
+2. In MY terminal, navigate into your project folder:
    ```bash
    cd bookcompass-ai
    git init